department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-If you've received one of these discharge statuses, you may not be eligible for VA benefits. **But there are 2 ways you can try to qualify:**
+If you've received one of these discharge statuses, you may not be eligible for VA benefits.
+**There are 2 ways you can try to qualify:**

 [Find out how to apply for a discharge upgrade](/discharge-upgrade-instructions/).<br/>
 [Learn about the VA Character of Discharge review process](/discharge-upgrade-instructions/#other-options).